vincentpoireau/Rika-firenet/README.md

 ## Frontend

 The frontend has been developped with Gemini 3 AI.
 Many iterations have been needed to get exactly the desired result.
+All the interesting code is located in src/App.jsx.

 The file src/App.jsx needs to know how to access the Firestore database: the information is given in the variable firebaseConfig.